 Now, it’s good to know that there are two primary types of projects, a) Transmission Scale and b) Distribution Scale.
 Transmission Scale projects are larger (200+ acres) and need access to Transmission lines – the high voltage lines you see in rural areas or along major highways.
 The Distribution Scale projects are smaller (10-50 acres) and tie into the 3 phase power lines, which are more common and run along neighborhood roads.
 So, you may have a 30-acre site with a high voltage line, but it is not enough land to support a Transmission Scale project.

 The next big factor is some basic site characteristics.
 First of all, solar development works best on FLAT properties.
 Even relatively small slope can change the amount of sunlight a solar array receives and when added up on a daily basis, that can seriously affect the production capabilities of the array.
 If there is significant slope, it does help to have a southern facing slope because all panels positioned in North America will always face south.

 High & Dry

-As you probably know (or should know!), water and electricity don’t mix.
+As you probably know, water and electricity don’t mix.
 Solar sites don’t work in areas prone to flooding or in designated wetland areas.
 There are some exceptions here for rare and low-risk flood zones, but local regulations will dictate the ability to construct.
 You can see if your property falls within a flood zone by visiting FEMA.

-While developers typically prefer vacant land free and clear of trees and structures, in some cases, the project is profitable enough to justify clearing costs.
+Developers typically prefer vacant land free and clear of trees and structures.
+However, in some cases, the project is profitable enough to justify clearing costs.
 Note, if it is a timber tract, landowners can often retain the timber proceeds if cleared prior to construction.

 Mind Your Neighbors